 Given its tiny tires, we were impressed with its ride stability.
 Bravo to Segway for developing this safe-enough-for-your-mom design with small tires that allows it to be more portable than most.

 The deck has a rubber surface with tread that appears easy to clean.
 Its traction is not very high but at this speed, you don’t need much anyway.
-The 0.0 in long by 0.0 in wide deck has a reasonable amount of space.
+The - long by - wide deck has a reasonable amount of space.

 We found it was very easy to accidentally find your foot resting on the rear fender, which can result in powering off the scooter or accidentally switching modes.
 It’s the sort of thing that would be bothersome for the first couple days, and then you would get used to keeping your foot off of the fender.